ahotzler/Nagios-NRPE-Dynamic-IP-Update/README.md

 NRPE to monitor remote Nagios systems, then this script should be able to help you out.

-Designed to check your host DHCP IP, check it in the client NRPE config file, and update the config file if an update is found.
-Once Once the config file is updated, the NRPE service is restarted.
+Designed to check your Nagios host DHCP IP, and compare it to the client NRPE config file.
+A config file update will occur if the IP values do not match.
+Once the config file is updated, the NRPE service is restarted.

 ### INSTALLATION

 Drop into a directory of your choosing. chmod +x updateNRPE.sh
-Edit the file variables to match your setup (host Nagios hostname) ./updateNRPE to run it adhoc
+Edit the file variables to match your setup (host Nagios hostname).
+./updateNRPE to run it adhoc.
-Add it to cron to schedule update checks
+Add it to cron to schedule update checks.

 ### DEBUG INFO